pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/code_of_conduct/code_of_conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing t-shirts and/or badges that clearly identify them as staff.
 You may also contact venue staff and ask to be put in touch with conference chair [Christopher Neugebauer](mailto:chrisjrn@northbaypython.org).

-If the matter is especially urgent, please call our Code of Conduct and safety incident hotline. **The phone number for this hotline will be released shortly before the conference begins.** This number will automatically route to a member of the conference staff who can render assistance.
+If the matter is especially urgent, please dial our Code of Conduct and safety incident hotline: +1 (707) 755-7357.
+This number will automatically route to a member of the conference staff who can render assistance.

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.